weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 The result remains true if R* is replaced by any metric space, but the proof is not so simple.

 .
-Iff'is defined on E, the graph off is the set of points (x, f(x)), for x € E. In partic-
+Iff'is defined on E, the graph off is the set of points (x, f(x)), for x  \in  E. In partic-

 ular, if Eis a set of real numbers, andf'is real-valued, the graph off is a subset of the plane.